CarlosEduardoFerreiraRamos/angular-component-class/projects/dependency-injection-class/README.md

 ### Overwrite the Provided Value

-Now that we gone deeper in how to access the provided value, we must tuch in how overwrite the provided value.
+Now that we have a deeper knowloge of how to access the provided value, we must tuch in how overwrite the provided value.
 To achieve this we will the same metadata property we use before, the `providers`.

+Let's suppose we have our `APP_CONTEXT` being provided at `AppModule`, receiving a value of an object literal with the `serviceValue` value set to the string `"APP_CONTEXT from AppModule"`.

 ```ts
   providers: [